Matson Lines SS Lurline was half way from Honolulu to San Francisco on December 7, 1941, when the Japanese bombed Pearl Harbor.

 What about all the American ships that were at sea on December 7th?
 The United States Lines, Grace Line, and Alaska Line steamships.

-- There were over a 100 US flag passengers ships at sea when World War 2 was declared.
+- There were over 100 US flag passenger ships at sea when World War 2 was declared.

 Matson Lines and the Lurline…

 William Matson had first come to appreciate the name in the 1870s while serving as skipper aboard the Claus Spreckels family yacht Lurline (a poetic variation of Loreley, the Rhine river siren out of San Francisco Bay.

 Matson met his future wife, Lillie Low, on a yacht voyage he captained to Hawaii; the couple named their daughter Lurline Berenice Matson.